 -

-Supported Adonijah to be king after David (1 Kgs 1:7); in consequence, Solomon removed him from being a priest (1 Kgs.
+Supported Adonijah to be king after David (1 Kgs 1:7); in consequence, Solomon removed him from being a high priest and the office returned to descendants of Eleazar (1 Kgs.
 2:27)

 -